Tyler-Cako/Study_Room/TeamMeetingLogs/team_meeting_4.md

 Alan: Wrote chat routes with different urls for each class and a default route.

-Everyone else will work on bug fixes.
+Everyone without a specific next step will work on debugging.